Using the Service Center Inbound Tab

 Who can use this feature?

-- Browser Users
+- All Users - Browser

 Configuring the Inbound Tab for